open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database-metrics.md

 | `db.connection_pool.active` | Asynchronous UpDownCounter | connections  | `{connections}`                           | The number of open connections that are currently in use.
 | `db.connection_pool.idle`   | Asynchronous UpDownCounter | connections  | `{connections}`                           | The number of open connections that are currently idle.

-Connection pool instrumentations SHOULD use the following metric instruments, if applicable:
+Instrumentation libraries for database server connection pools that collect data for the following data MUST use the following metric instruments.
+Otherwise, if the instrumentation library does not collect this data, these instruments MUST NOT be used.

 | Name                                 | Instrument                 | Unit         | Unit ([UCUM](README.md#instrument-units)) | Description |
 |--------------------------------------|----------------------------|--------------|-------------------------------------------|-------------|